hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache.html.markdown

 * `replicas_per_master` - (Optional) The number of Replicas to create per master on the Redis Cluster.

-~> **Note:** Configuring the number of replicas per faster is only available when using the Premium SKU and cannot be used in conjunction with shards.
+~> **Note:** Configuring the number of replicas per master is only available when using the Premium SKU and cannot be used in conjunction with shards.

 * `shard_count` - (Optional) *Only available when using the Premium SKU* The number of Shards to create on the Redis Cluster.